tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

-# Deobfuscating an _onion_ obfuscated challenge with REVEN
+# Reversing an _onion_ obfuscated challenge with REVEN

   We present a code reverse engineering task with our product Reven.
 The binary examined here is `F4b_XOR_W4kfu`, it is also the challenge of the highest point over all categories (cryptography, exploit, reverse engineering, etc) in the [Grehack 2015's CTF](https://grehack.fr/2015/ctf).
 The binary is heavily obfuscated, but the obfuscation techniques implemented are novel and interesting.